GitUoBDev/Java-Reference/README.md

 </details>

 <details>
-<summary>3.4 Sample program using a function with input and a return value</summary>
+<summary>Sample program using a function with input and a return value</summary>

 ```java
 import java.util.Scanner;